skcode0/saai/README.md

   - Model using only GoEmotions dataset (`go`)
   - Model using GoEmotions and 3 other datasets (sources listed down below) (`merged`)
   - Model using GoEmotions, 3 other datasets, and data augmentation (only on some minority labels) (`augmented (v1)`)
-  - Model using GoEmotions, 3 other datasets, and data augmentation on all labels except 'neutral'
+  - Model using GoEmotions, 3 other datasets, and data augmentation on all labels except 'neutral' (`augmented v2`)
-  - Model using GoEmotions, 3 other datasets, and data augmentation (double the augmentation on minority labels)
+  - Model using GoEmotions, 3 other datasets, and data augmentation (more augmentation for minority labels) (`augmented v3`)
 - Measured performance metrics on individual sentiment labels
-Note: Even with gtx1080 FP32, training a model with around 90k examples took around 50 min.
+- Note: Even with gtx1080 FP32, training a model with around 90k examples took around 50 min.

 ## Tools/Resources Used:
 - React